The Danger of Obesity and Hypertension

 It is important to set a realistic weight loss goal.
 Your first goal should be to avoid gaining more weight.
 Once you know your starting point, it is helpful to create milestones and health-related goals in order to start tracking your success.

 If you are overweight or obese, losing 5 percent of your body weight should be considered a success.
 In the longer term, losing more than 15 percent of your body weight and staying at this weight is an extremely good result.
 However, keep in mind that even losing 5 percent of your body weight leads to important health benefits, so try not to get discouraged if you’re not able to lose more than this.

-DASH is a flexible and balanced eating plan that helps create a heart-healthy eating style for life.
+DASH diet is a flexible and balanced eating plan that helps create a heart-healthy eating style for life

 There is nothing extreme about the Pritikin Diet except that it is extremely healthy.
-In more than 100 studies published in peer-reviewed medical journals, the Pritikin Program of Diet and Exercise has been found to not only promote weight loss but also prevent and control many of the world’s leading killers, including diabetes, hypertension, and heart disease.
+In more than 100 studies published in peer-reviewed medical journals, the Pritikin Program of Diet and Exercise has been found to not only promote weight loss but also prevent and control hypertension and other health issues.